pgphi/Data_Mining_MBTI/README.md

-### Logic of main.py
+### Logic of main.py In regard to baseline Model and Neural Networks

     # Variable for adjusting how many rows we work with (for testing purposes only!
 For production use length of dataset)
     N = 8675  # len of dataset 8675 Users with each various posts

-Choose no of rows you want to train model and make classifications
+- Choose no of rows you want to train model and make classifications

     # import raw dataset
     df = pd.read_csv("data/mbti_1.csv")[0:N]